DamonOehlman/taskify/README.md

 ## Capturing Result Data

-When you call the `taskify.run` function, Taskify it creates a new [ExecutionContext](https://github.com/DamonOehlman/taskify/blob/master/src/core/context.js) for the task dependency tree that will be executed.
+When you call the `taskify.run` function, Taskify creates a new [ExecutionContext](https://github.com/DamonOehlman/taskify/blob/master/src/core/context.js) for the task dependency tree that will be executed.
 This execution context is not persistent though and only lasts until the requested tasks have completed their execution (or you capture the reference).

 To capture the results of a task execution you will need to handle the complete event for a particular task.
 Let's look at the simple example of our `load-data` task from before: